huawei-noah/SMARTS/examples/rl/multi_scenario/train/README.md

 + SMARTS is used as a dependent package.

 ## Environment
-+ Make separate envrionments for each scenario.
++ Make separate environments for each scenario.
 + Individual environments can be instantiated as follows, by inserting the name of the desired scenario.
     ```python
     env = gym.make(